FuelLabs/fuel-indexer/docs/src/indexing-custom-types/index.md

 # with the `--indexer_net_config` option.
 fuel_client: ~

-# The contract_id specifies which particular contract you would like your index to subscribe to.
+# Specifies which particular contract(s) you would like your indexer to subscribe to.
 contract_id: ~

-# The graphql_schema field contains the file path that points to the GraphQL schema for the
+# A file path that points to the GraphQL schema for the given indexer.
-# given index.
-graphql_schema: path/to/custom/type/example/indexer.schema.graphql
+schema: path/to/custom/type/example/indexer.schema.graphql

 # The module field contains a file path that points to code that will be run as an executor inside
 # of the indexer.